paritoshmmmec/main-blog/content/_index.md

 ---
 title: Main Page of my blog
 ---
-## Welcome to my blog
+## Paritosh Baghel

 Hi, My name is Paritosh Baghel.
-As a Full Stack Engineer, I write about different programming languages and technologies.
+As a Full Stack Engineer and Software designer, I write about different programming languages and technologies.